On this page

 Define your marketing strategy

-Once you have defined your customers or target market, you need to start developing and implementing tactics or ways to reach them.
-The marketing mix will make up the tactical elements you will use to carry out your strategy and reach your target market.
+Once you've defined your customers or target market, you need to start developing and implementing tactics or ways to reach them.
+The marketing mix will make up the tactical elements you'll use to carry out your strategy and reach your target market.

 Marketing mix tactics

-Identify the tactical action steps which will turn your strategy into a reality in your marketing plan, using the guide below.
-The seven tactics below are sometimes referred to as the 7Ps because they all start with the letter p.
+Use your marketing plan to identify the tactical action steps – which will turn your strategy into a reality.
+The seven tactics listed below are sometimes referred to as the 7Ps.

 1. Your product or service